marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ## Secure the Client

-Spring RSocket creates a [RSocketRequesterBuilder]() bean at startup.
-This bean provides a builder for creating new [RSocketRequesters]().
+Spring RSocket creates a [RSocketRequesterBuilder](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java#L164) bean at startup.
+This bean provides a builder for creating new [RSocketRequesters](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java).
 An `RSocketRequester` provides a single connection interface to RSocket operations usually across a network.

 RSocket Security can be applied to connection level or request level.
 It is up to how your application uses the connection.
-If a connection is shared across multiple [Principal]() (Users) then it is recommended to authenticate the setup with it's own 'connectivity' user, or to connect with a 'setup' user, then each request as another user.
+If a connection is shared across multiple [Principal](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/security/Principal.html) (UserDetails descend from this) then it is recommended to authenticate the setup with it's own 'connectivity' user, or to connect with a 'setup' user, then each request as another user.
 We will discuss both methods below.

 ### Securing at connection time

 We can secure each connection by sending metadata in the SETUP frame.
-To configure this kind of authentication, use a [RSocketRequester.Builder]() builder.
+To configure this kind of authentication, use a `RSocketRequester.Builder` builder.
 This builder lets us specify `setupMetadata` to enable our setup frame to contain our user credentials.

 Our custom `RequestFactory` class makes it so we dont repeat the connection builder every time a requester is needed.
 We either need an authenticated connection or a non-authenticated connection.
 We will create the authenticating Requester below: